Do you commonly experience headaches in the morning?

+Do you commonly experience headaches in the morning?
 If you wake up with headaches, it may indicate a more complex dental health concern.
-If you commonly wake up with headaches, let your dentist know.
+If you usually wake up with headaches, let our dentist know.
 Reoccurring headaches are often a symptom of issues such as bruxism, TMJ disorders, or sleep apnea.
 Dr. Heather Adams can provide a comprehensive treatment plan to relieve chronic headaches in Rogers, AR.

 TMJ Disorders